evelyn-zhan/noted-io-react/README.md

 A note taking app created with React.

-This project is made as the final project of "Learn to Build a Web App with React" course in Dicoding Indonesia.
+This project is made as the final project of "Learn to Build Web App with React" course in Dicoding Indonesia.

 The project utilizes Vite for the usage of React.